Keystone Travel Guide

 Between the three mountains at Keystone there are a variety of runs to suit everybody from the greenest beginner to the most advanced.
 Dercum has most of the green and blue runs for the beginners, while North Peak and The Outback have blues, blacks and moguls for those who enjoy the extra challenge.
 For park-lovers, A51 Terrain Park has enough pipes and rails to keep them happy.
 And come 5pm, when most other ski resorts shut their mountains and head to the bars, Keystone keeps Dercum and A51 open until 9pm, offering the largest area for night skiing in the whole of Colorado.

 In the three Keystone villages there are shops catering for all ski and snowboarding needs while there on holiday.
 However, for anything else the resort is quite limited.
-Keystone Sports in River Run and Mountain House rent out equipment and sell resort memorabilia, and there are also a couple of clothing, jewellery and souvenir stores in Keystone.
+A few stores rent out ski equipment and sell resort memorabilia, and there are also a couple of clothing, jewellery and souvenir stores in Keystone.
 General stores sell products for self-catering holiday visitors, and the nearby town of Dillon has a small shopping complex with more variety.
 The town of Frisco, further on, has a wider selection still.

 Keystone boasts some of the best restaurants in the area, with a variety of dishes, ranging from seafood to steak, to enjoy on holiday.
 Top restaurants include Keystone Ranch, Ski Tip Lodge and Alpenglow Stube.
 An unusual option is to have dinner on a horse drawn sleigh ride, departing from Dercum Square.
 It is advisable to make all reservations in advance.
-Pizza 101 offers take-away pizza for a meal after a hard day on the slopes.
+For the budget conscious, take-away pizza is always a good option after a hard day on the slopes.

 There is plenty to do on holiday in Keystone without a set of skis or a snowboard.
 A range of alternative ice and snow sports, including skating, snow-shoeing, snow-mobiling, tubing, sleigh rides, and even wine tasting are on offer.
 Relax in one of the many spas or coffee shops, reading a book by the fire.
 During summer, Keystone offers two championship golf courses, making it one of the most respected golf resorts in the country.
 Other summer activities include mountain biking, fishing, horse riding and hiking.
 As with most resorts in Colorado, summer holidays are usually cheaper in Keystone, as winter is the peak tourist season on the slopes.